dkorolev-gfdata-wb/dkorolev-gfdata-wb.github.io/README.md

 ## Deployment to GitHub Pages (https://dkorolev-gfdata-wb.github.io)

-Project is already configured to deploying to GitHub Pages (https://dkorolev-gfdata-wb.github.io).
-So, everything you need to do to deploy app is:
+The project is already configured for deployment to GitHub Pages (https://dkorolev-gfdata-wb.github.io).
+So, everything you need to do is:

 1. Set origin url

 ```
-git remote set-url origin https://dkorolev-gfdata-wb:<Password>@github.com/dkorolev-gfdata-wb/dkorolev-gfdata-wb.github.io.git/
+git remote set-url origin https://dkorolev-gfdata-wb:<***git hub password***>@github.com/dkorolev-gfdata-wb/dkorolev-gfdata-wb.github.io.git/
 ```

 2. Run the following command